Skip to main content

 Going with the example above, a person would need to eat below 3,000 calories (maintenance calories) to start losing weight.

-You can find out your specific calorie needs, simply by using an online calorie calculator.
+You can find out your specific calorie needs, simply by using an Online Calorie Calculator.

-Managing your Calorie deficit safely
+2. Managing your Calorie deficit safely

 Your aim should be to create the smallest deficit possible whilst still achieving fat loss results.
 This usually means a deficit of 100-300 below your maintenance calories.